cpldcpu/Gen2-Addressable-RGB/docs/Gen2_ARGB_protocol_analysis.md

 The oscilloscope image above shows the timing of the sequence with several measurements stacked to indicate the randomness of the response.
 Note that the string does not react to the second command because it already had an address assigned (It will also not respond to other address assignment commands).
 Also note, that the commands are not forwarded to the second device in the string.
 Only the "gateway device" takes part in the address assignment procedure.

 The successful address assignment can be verified with the ping command 0x31.
-The string will respond with a high pulse if it has been initialized with 0x11 before.
+The string will respond with a 60µs long high pulse if it has been initialized with 0x11 before.

 5. Send command 0x31 to verify assignment of address 0x01.
 6. Send command 0x41 to activate the string with address 0x01.
+7. Commence with identification (see below)

 After this sequence has been completed and the string was activated, we can send or receive data from the substring with the designed address 0x01.

+This procedure has to be repeated with increasing address numbers until each substring in the system has been assigned a unique address.

 #### Substring identification